Person in a purple shirt with eyes closed and hands on hips, posing against a plain background.

 GENDER AFFIRMING THERAPY

-Explore the abundant possibilities around your gender identity, expression, and presentation in a compassionate therapeutic setting.
+Explore abundant possibilities for your gender identity, expression, and presentation with a compassionate trans therapist who gets it.

 AFFIRMATION IS THE BASELINE

 I provide compassionate, inclusive therapy to people exploring various aspects of their gender identities.
-This goes beyond simply affirming your gender, which is the minimum guarantee in my practice.
-I’m here to center your trans, non-binary, or otherwise gender non-confirming experience.
+This goes beyond simply affirming your gender, which is the minimum in my practice.
+I’m here to center your trans, non-binary, or otherwise gender non-confirming experiences.

-• Early messages about gender socialization (expectations and roles you were taught to play)
+• Early messages about gender socialization (expectations and roles you were taught to perform)

 • Terms and pronouns that reflect your experience